 Be a tourist for a bit and make your way up to Gaudi’s Parc Guel to linger on the mosaic-tiled benches to absorb the breathtaking views of Barcelona and listen to the musicians playing below.
 You can do it yourself or do a tour, but either way, make sure you have some time alone to just sit and take in the atmosphere of the setting.
 There are few finer places to be a tourist in Europe.

 You did tapas the first night, fine dining the next, so how about opting for something in between?
 We love all the Albert Adria eateries, starting off with Bodega 1900, for something quintessentially Catalan, although Nino Viejo is hard to resist if you have a craving for authentic Mexican street food.
-Go with an empty stomach and try everything – prices are ridiculously reasonable for food of such outstanding quality and the buzzy atmosphere makes for a very memorable final night in Barcelona.
+Go with an empty stomach and try everything – prices are ridiculously reasonable for food of such outstanding quality and the buzzy atmosphere makes for a very memorable final night to your weekend in Barcelona.

 Have you been to Barcelona or are you a local resident?
 What do you think of our weekend in Barcelona itinerary for food and wine lovers?
 We’d love to hear from you.
 Feel free to leave tips in the comments below.